mrbroll/meteoroid/README.md

 Right now the config must be part of the project and exported from assets/configs/index.js.
 There will be a way to easily publish configs in the future, but for now, just enter them manually.

-_Note that all options and packages specified will be ignored when specifying a config._

 The format is as follows:
 ```
 	{